SolemmaLLC/ClimateStudioDocs/README.md

 To update text or image:

-(1) Get lhe latest version of the CS_Docs from Github
+(1) Get the latest version of the CS_Docs from Github

 (2) Go to the folder "docs" and edit the RST file  with the same root name as the htiml file that you want to change.